 |A Good Option||A Good Option||Best CPT for you?

 - back of calves

 - upper back

 - back of head

-If considerable amounts of strain were experienced in order for any of these points to make contact, then it was determined to be because of a postural deviation. we then went about using these findings to compare to general observations during the course of a day, thus finding strong correlations between the wall test results and how we observed each other’s posture.
+If considerable amounts of strain were experienced for any of these points to make contact, then it was determined to be because of a postural deviation.
+We then used these findings to compare to general observations during the course of a day, thus finding strong correlations between the wall test results and how we observed each other’s postures.

 ISSA Exam: Section 5 Question Responses